AxoKoi/BandurriaJ/doc/design/Design.md

 Upon the user interaction, the views request actions to its own controller, who may call other controllers if an action on other view is needed.

-The controller will modify the data or perform other actions, as calling a service for information retrieval.
-One controller is responsible for managing one view.
+The controller  may call a DataAccess service which are responsible of providing methods to expose and modify the model.

 The mvc scheme is the following:
 ![](../images/MVC.svg)